White Ribbon Day and 16 Days of Action 2022

 25 November is the International Day for the Elimination of Violence Against Women, also known as White Ribbon Day.
 2022 Theme is Elimination of Violence Against Women and Girls.
 From that day until 10 December are the 16 Days of Action.
 We have committed our support to raise awareness of these two important campaigns and help people get the support they need.

 White Ribbon Day is Friday 25 November 2022.
 Each year thousands of people stand up, speak out and say no to violence against women.

 You can help to raise awareness by:

 - Wearing a white ribbon and showing your support

 - Being active on social media.
-You can follow the White Ribbon Twitter page and spread the word using #WhiteRibbonDay #MakeThePromise #AllMenCan
+You can follow the White Ribbon Twitter page and spread the word using #WhiteRibbonDay #MakeThePromise #TheGoal

-Wallasey Town Hall lights up in orange for 'Orange the World: End Violence against Women Now!' on the evening of White Ribbon Day (25 November 2021).
+Wallasey Town Hall lights up in orange on the evening of White Ribbon Day (25 November 2022).

 16 Days of Action

 We are taking action against domestic abuse and violence.
-From 25 November to 10 December 2021, we will be supporting the 16 Days of Action campaign by sharing every day a blog on domestic abuse.
+From 25 November to 10 December 2022, we will be supporting the 16 Days of Action campaign by highlighting the support available from local and national organisations.

 We provide support and advice